 The Rebecca Hossack Art Gallery regularly collaborates with - and sells to - public galleries and institutions.
 It has worked on exhibitions and had works acquired by the British Museum, Barbican Centre, National Gallery of Australia, Queensland Art Gallery & Gallery of Modern Art, Bristol City Art Gallery, Harrogate Art Gallery, Horniman Museum, London, Leicester City Art Galleries, and the De Young Museum, San Francisco.

 As well as monthly exhibitions in its three locations, the Rebecca Hossack Art Gallery exhibits at 28 international art fairs a year.
 To further the relationship between Eastern and Western cultures, the gallery regularly hosts poetry-readings and academic-led talks.
-The gallery has a very active extra mural presence throughout London - including exhibitions at Third Space gyms in Soho, Islington, Tower Bridge and Marylebone.
+The gallery has a very active extra mural presence throughout London - including exhibitions at Third Space gyms in Soho, Islington, Tower Bridge, Moorgate and Mayfair.

 Photo credit: Julian Knox, Little Greene